EighteenZi/rocksdb_wiki/Statistics.md

 We have two stats levels of statistics, `kExceptTimeForMutex` and `kAll`.
 The only difference is that with `kExceptTimeForMutex`, counter `rocksdb.db.mutex.wait.micros` is not measured.
 By measuring the counter, we call the timing function inside DB mutex.
 If the timing function is slow, it can reduce write throughput significantly.

+## Access The Stats
+#### Stats Types
+There are two types of stats, ticker and histogram.

+Ticker type is represented by 64-bit unsigned integer.
+The value never decreases.
+Ticker stats are used to measure counters (e.g. , as well as accumulated )...

+#### Print Human Readable String
+You can get a human readable string of all the counters by calling `ToString()`